Mairooriam/.HW-Reader/readme.md

 ✅ Learning!

-✅ Library design-
+✅ Library design.

-✅ Learn handling XML files- **For the project i used TinyXML2**
+✅ Learn handling XML files. **For the project i used TinyXML2**

 ✅ Import HW from CSV and combine to exsisting .hw.  **Works somewhat im very specific cases and with specific cards**